pageContext

 pageContext.isHydration

 : Whether the current page is already rendered to HTML.
-(Usually true
+When using Client Routing, the value is usually true

 for the first page the user navigates to, and false